telerik/kendo-ui-builder/docs/views/data-grid.md

 <img src="../images/kuib-views-data-grid.png" class="img-responsive" alt="Data-Gid View"/>

-## Specific Properties
+## Properties of Interest

-* **Data Provider**: A drop down with all data providers added to the application.
+* **Data Provider**&mdash;Represents a drop-down with all the data providers that are added to the application.
-* **Data Source**: When you select a data provider the datasource dropdown will be automatically populated with all avalalbe datasources for this provider.
+* **Data Source**&mdash;When you select a data provider, the data source drop-down is automatically populated with all data sources that are available for this provider.

-> Since the grid-view has a grid component into it all properties from the grid component are also exposed.
-For more information about specific grid properties see [grid component]({% slug grid_kuib %}).
+> Since the Grid view contains a Grid component, all properties of the Grid component are also available in the Data Grid view.
+For more information on specific Grid properties, refer to the article on the [Grid component]({% slug grid_kuib %}).

 ## Suggested Links